import math

 def _get_path_length(self, grid_point, angle):

-This is the pathlength of a horizontal line entering the circle at the
+"""Return the path length of a horizontal line entering the

-same height to the grid point then exiting at angle angle
+circle at the same height to the grid point then exiting at

 Parameters